getredash/website/src/pages/kb/open-source/admin-guide/secrets.md

 If you did not already explicitly set `REDASH_SECRET_KEY`, then you should use the instructions in the next section to reencrypt your data source fields before modifying `REDASH_COOKIE_SECRET`.
 Otherwise your existing data sources will be inaccessible to Redash.

-### Changing the Data Source Secret
+### Changing the Application Secret

 Because Redash encrypts secret fields at rest in its internal database, if you change `REDASH_SECRET_KEY` you must also reencrypt these fields.
 Otherwise you will not be able to execute queries, modify your data sources, or even access the data source settings screen.

-#### Re-encrypting Data Source Definitions
+#### Re-encrypting Secret Fields
-The Redash CLI includes the `database reencrypt` command to conveniently re-encrypt your data source definitions.
+The Redash CLI includes the `database reencrypt` command to conveniently re-encrypt your secret fields stored by Redash.
 It accepts two positional arguments: the old secret and the new secret.
-When you run the command, the data source secret fields in Redash's internal database are decrypted using the old secret and encrypted again with the new secret.
+When you run the command, the secret fields in Redash's internal database are decrypted using the old secret and encrypted again with the new secret.
+This includes data source definitions and alert destinations.

 If you deployed Redash using docker-compose (from one of our cloud images, for instance) you can invoke this CLI on your docker host with this command: